jwplayer/ott-web-app/docs/translations.md

 > The translation files will be moved to the `./packages/i18n` package in the near future.

-The structure of all translation files is generated automatically using the `yarn i18next` command.
+The structure of all translation files is generated automatically using the `pnpm i18next` command.
 This script extracts all namespaces and translation keys from the source code.
 Refrain from editing the structure (e.g., adding or removing keys) of translation files manually because this is prone to mistakes.